fullystudios/fullystudios.github.io/src/_curious-about/01-developer-experience.markdown

   A term that has been gaining popularity in the past few years is “developer experience.”
 It’s like “user experience” but for APIs.
 Meaning how easy it is for a developer to navigate a specific coding platform.

 section1: |
   But we’re of the opinion that “developer experience” can encompass more than that.
-But maybe just for the purposes of this article, what if it could express all aspects of what it feels like to be a coder?
-What if it could refer to the methods that dial down the frustration, and dial up the bliss of creative problem-solving?
+But maybe just for the purposes of this Curiosity, what if it could express all aspects of what it feels like to be a coder?
+What if it could refer to the methods that dial down the frustration and dial up the bliss of creative problem-solving?

-  This is an ongoing curiosity and pursuit of ours.
+  This is an ongoing pursuit of ours.
 We’re looking to make our “developer experience” at Fully as close to blissful as it can get.
 For two reasons:

   1. It makes our work lives happy.
   2. It makes the code way better.